 If not, then please open a new issue!
 Someone will usually reply to your new issue within a day or two.

-Currently the core team is working on getting to 1.0, which mostly means smoothing rough edges and fixing bugs.
+Currently the core team is working on getting the Blitz Toolkit to the stable version, which mostly means smoothing rough edges and fixing bugs.
 However, anyone else is more than welcome to continue adding major features!

 Our GitHub issues are where you can find our roadmap.
 Many planned features have GitHub issues, but not necessarily all of them do.